openedx/edx-documentation/en_us/course_authors/source/course_features/proctored_exams/CA_online_proctoring_rules_students.rst

 Online Proctoring Rules for Learners
 ####################################

-EdX.org uses an online proctoring service for certain exams (typically final exams) that are part of courses that can be made eligible for credit.
+EdX.org uses an online :ref:`proctoring<CA_ProctoredExams>` service for certain exams (typically final exams) that are part of courses that can be made eligible for credit.
 Learners taking proctored exams are required to adhere to a set of defined rules to receive a **Satisfactory** result from the proctoring service.